ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 ```

 Further prompts will confirm the application and toolchain name you defined earlier.
+The examples below will replace some of the text in the example with the specifics for your
+application.